qaware/qaware-blog-source/content/posts/2020-10-28-software-ekg-covid-19-edition.md

 ## How to get the tool

-In order to download Software EKG - COVID-19 Edition, please visit its [official website](https://info.qaware.de/software-ekg-covid-edition).
+In order to download Software EKG - COVID-19 Edition, please visit the [official website](https://info.qaware.de/software-ekg-covid-edition).
 We provide downloads for all three major operating systems (Windows, Mac and Linux).
-There you will also find a detailed FAQ-section if you should you have any further questions.
+There you will also find a detailed FAQ section if you should you have any further questions.